MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/project-timesheet.md

 Dynamics 365 Project Timesheet** parameter.

 ### Resolve sign-in issues

-**Issue:** During sign-in to the Project Timesheet Mobile app, users receive an error message saying they "cannot access the application '2bc50526-cdc3-4e36-a970-c284c34cbd6e' in that tenant."
+**Issue:** During sign-in to the Project Timesheet Mobile app, users receive an error message that states that they "cannot access the application '2bc50526-cdc3-4e36-a970-c284c34cbd6e' in that tenant."

-**Issue:** During sign into the Project Timesheet Mobile app, a user receives an error like the following:
+**Issue:** During sign-in to the Project Timesheet Mobile app, users receive an error that resembles one of the following examples:

 - "AADSTS50020: User account '[user name]' from identity provider 'https://sts.windows.net/[app id]' does not exist in tenant '[tenant id]' and cannot access the application '[app id]' in that tenant."
 - "Selected user account does not exist in tenant '[tenant id]' and cannot access the application '[app id]' in that tenant."

-**Explanation:** These issues are caused by a change made to Microsoft Azure Active Directory (Azure AD) in May, 2022 regarding external users.
-Because this change wasn't made to the Finance and Operations apps, it can affect customers on any version of the platform or application.
+**Explanation:** These issues are caused by a change that was made to Azure Active Directory (Azure AD) in May 2022 and that is related to external users.
+Because this change wasn't made to finance and operations apps, it can affect customers on any version of the platform or application.

-**Fix:** All external users need to be invited to the tenant through Azure AD.
-For more information, see Invite users with [Azure Active Directory B2B collaboration](/power-platform/admin/invite-users-azure-active-directory-b2b-collaboration).
+**Fix:** All external users must be invited to the tenant through Azure AD.
+For more information, see [Invite users with Azure Active Directory B2B collaboration](/power-platform/admin/invite-users-azure-active-directory-b2b-collaboration).

 ## Sign in to the app